 Definition

-Sharing organisation is a reference model designed to a view of active data sharing agreements and which organisation are activated and deactivated.
+Sharing organisation (Now sharing_agreement) is a reference model designed to provide a comprehensive view of data sharing agreements, including detailed information about both requester and sharer organisations, agreement status, user assignments, and organisation metrics.

 Information